olcf/AlphaFold_on_Summit/README.md

 * Example application run

 Thank you to [Dr. Mu Gao](https://biosciences.gatech.edu/people/mu_gao) for his outstanding assistance, enabling us to share these basic examples.

+## Where to get the container

+* `/gpfs/alpine/stf007/world-shared/AlphaFold/alphafold1103.sif`
+* You may copy it to your directory or use it from the above location

+NOTE: It was built on top of the cuda-ppc64le:11.0.3-cudnn8-devel-ubuntu18.04 base container.

+##